 A bellhop named Douglas Moore died at the hotel in 1948.
 The story goes that he was involved in an elevator accident and crushed.
 Other stories state that he murdered there to keep him quiet about a prostitution ring that he was involved with.
 However it may have happened a ghost hunting crew recorded a scream down in the basement by the elevator.
 His spirit seems to haunt the basement.
 And footsteps have been heard when no one is in the hotel except a caretaker.
 In fact some people refer to the Baker as the most haunted hotel in Texas.

 Jean Lafitte's Ghost Battle

-On the grounds of a place called Stewart's Mansion in Galveston is a marker denoting that pirate Jean Lafitte's headquarters was here.
+On the grounds of a old home called Stewart's Mansion in Galveston is a marker denoting that pirate Jean Lafitte's headquarters was here.
 It is not a quiet place.
 A battle once took place here between Lafitte's pirate crew and the local Karankawa Indians.
 The Karankawas were a warrior tribe and attacked the pirates after they kidnapped a native woman.
 The pirates lost numerous men, and the Karankawas were virtually wiped out.
 Since that time, hundreds of people have heard sounds of a pitched battle and the screams of dying men.
 Some have heard cannon fire.
 A few have seen pirates and native warriors in battle.
 Stewart's mansion itself has been torn down to be replaced by condos.
-Wonder if sightings will increase.
+It will be interesting to see if ghostly sightings will increase.

 On the same grounds are said to roam twelve spectral black dogs.
-They have been seen for over 100 years, and are thought to have originally belonged to head pirate Lafitte.
+They have been seen for over 100 years, and are thought to have originally belonged to Lafitte himself.
 They have glowing eyes, and unsurprisingly are believed to be a bad omen for anyone that sees them.